nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Message processing logic

-1. Determine whether the block timestamp is greater than (current time +10s).
-If it is greater than this time, it is determined to be maliciously prematurely out of the block, ignoring the message.
+1. Determine whether the block time stamp is greater than (current time +10s).
+If it is greater than this time, it will be judged as malicious early block out and the message will be ignored
-2. Determine whether the message is repeated according to the block hash.
-If it is repeated, ignore the message (requires maintenance of a set to store the received block hash)
+2. Determine whether the message is repeated according to chainID and block hash.
+If it is repeated, the message will be ignored.
-3. Query the DB according to the block hash to see if the block already exists in the local area.
-If it already exists, ignore the message.
+3. According to the chainID and block hash, query the DB to see if the block already exists.
+If so, ignore the message
-4. Verify the block header, if the verification fails, ignore the message
+4. Verify the block header.
+If the validation fails, the message is ignored
-5. Take txHashList, determine that tx is not local, assemble GetTxGroupMessage, and send it to the source node.
+5. Take txHashList, judge those tx local does not have, assemble HashListMessage, send to the source node, get the transaction information that does not have

-#### 4.2.4 Get block message based on height-GetBlocksByHeightMessage
+6. If all transactions have groups, put them into the cache queue and wait for the verification thread to verify them before storing them

+#### 4.2.6 height range message-HeightRangeMessage

-* Message description：For the "sync block" function
+* Message description：Used for the "sync block" function

 * Message type（cmd）